Environmental Education Programs for School Groups

 Environmental Education Program Fees

-For more information or to plan a field experience, contact Youth Program Coordinator Jenny Houghton at firstname.lastname@example.org or call 410.634.2847, ext.
+Fees for youth education programs at Adkins Arboretum vary based on group size and program length.
+For more information or to plan a field experience, contact Youth Program Coordinator Jenny Houghton at email@example.com or call 410.634.2847, ext.
 21.

 Preschoolers will explore the wiggly world of worms and learn how worms help plants grow.
 Activities will include a worm race, a visit to the Funshine Garden, and a wiggly worm song.
 Students will help plant radish seeds and make a craft to take home.
 This program is aligned with MSDE science standard LS3A1a–d.